Noela-T/ToDoApp/README.md

 The program allows you to create a to-do list, and also add and delete items to and from the list respectively.

+By following the steps as the program runs, you can easily add and delete from To-Do List and see the changes being made by your input.

- Still Pending are input validators.
-The program as of now does not check the input given by the user to ensure that it is valid and does not crash the program.
+The program now checks input given by user to ensure that it is in the correct format needed to run the program smoothly without it crashing.